 After the state’s local finance board gave its stamp of approval for a $35 million borrowing plan to repair 175 primary city roads put forward by mayor Jose “Joey” Torres, the city council on Tuesday evening narrowly approved the plan.

 During a tense meeting on Tuesday evening, the city council adopted an ordinance to compel businesses in 15 designated hotspot locations to close at midnight.
 The ordinance forbids most commercial establishments from operating between the hours of 12 and 5 a.m.

 The city’s governing body hurriedly introduced and passed a resolution against draining the scenic Stanley M. Levine Reservoir earlier in the week.

-A Haledon man was wounded during the evening hours of Tuesday at the intersection of Hamilton Avenue and Carroll Street, according to the Paterson Police Department.
+A city man was wounded during the evening hours of Thursday on Essex Street, according to the Paterson Police Department.

 The lawsuit of a city man, who claims the city’s police officers used excessive force against him during a burglary arrest in 2010, reveals a possible culture of deliberate indifference — ingrained in the police department practices — for residents’ basic constitutional rights.